-Chimney stacks

-Repair category 1

-Notes Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+Chimney stacks Repair category 2 Notes Cracked stonework and weathered pointing were noted to the chimney stacks.
+Future repairs will be required.
+Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.